Giant Panda Bear

 Predators and Threats

 Due to the large size and unique habitat of the giant panda, adults have no natural predators within their cool, bamboo-filled world.
-Cubs however are completely helpless until they are at least a year old and are preyed upon by larger predators such as leopards and birds of prey.
+Cubs however are completely helpless until they are at least a year old.
+They are preyed upon by larger predators such as leopards and birds of prey.
 Humans however are the biggest threat to giant pandas in the Chinese mountains as they have hunted these remarkable animals for their unique fur, almost to extinction in some areas.
 Although harsh punishments for poaching have now slowed hunting down, giant pandas are under extreme threat from habitat loss in the form of deforestation for timber and land clearance for agriculture.
-They have therefore been forced into small and isolated pockets of their once vast natural range, and have been subjected to severe declines in their population numbers.
+They have therefore been forced into small, isolated pockets of their once vast natural range, and have been subjected to severe declines in their population numbers.

 Giant pandas are sometimes known as bamboo bears.